Meet our all-volunteer team

 Penny’s work background has been varied, from volunteer bookkeeping positions for church, school and community theater, to Staff Accountant for a multi-service healthcare system which employed 5000.

 In 2001, Penny and her husband John took an early retirement.
-They sold their home, purchase a fifth wheel and became full time RVers.
+They sold their home, purchased a fifth wheel and became full time RVers.
 During their time on the road they continued to work, at one time helping open a new Indian casino where John trained the card dealers and Penny helped in establishing the slot audit and accounting department.

 In early 2014 Penny and John retired from the road as Penny’s mobility was becoming impaired and getting in and out of the RV was becoming more difficult.
 They purchased a small home on two acres that they share with their 16 year old cat, Ralph.